grapoza/vue-tree/README.md

 npm install --save @grapoza/vue-tree
 ```

 The default import from this package is the components from the .vue files.
-In addition to this, pre-compiled versions of the TreeView component and CSS are also available in the package but you will need to reference them manually from your own project.
+In addition to this, pre-compiled versions of the Tree View component and CSS are also available in the package but you will need to reference them manually from your own project.

 ## Usage